Dueling in the Southern United States: Personal credit in the South

-In the Southern US, whose economy was mostly agricultural (including plantations) and production cycles were longer-term than those of their manufacturing-oriented Northern counterparts, planters were often highly leveraged and heavily dependent on personal credit to carry them through to the harvesting and sale of their crops.
+In the Southern US, whose economy was mostly agricultural (including plantations) and production cycles were longer-term than those of their manufacturing-oriented Northern counterparts, planters were often highly leveraged and dependent on personal credit to carry them through to the harvesting and sale of their crops.
 The assets of plantation owners were largely illiquid, their estates holding value in the form of real estate and slaves.
-Thus, preserving personal credit was highly important to the livelihoods of planters.
+Thus, preserving personal credit was important to the livelihoods of planters.

-Given that Southern credit markets were rather opaque until the early 20th century – lenders could not readily view an applicant's financial statement—having a reputation as "honorable" was almost essential to obtaining approval for loans.
-In addition, transaction costs were very high during this period; therefore, perceived personal integrity or character was important to being viewed as likely to honor one's contracts and debts.
+Given that Southern credit markets were rather opaque until the early 20th century—lenders could not readily view an applicant's financial statement—having a reputation as "honorable" was almost essential to obtaining approval for loans.
+In addition, transaction costs were high during this period; therefore, perceived personal integrity or good character was viewed as likely to honor one's contracts and debts.
 Thus, the word honor was nearly culturally synonymous with creditworthiness.
 The long-term economic penalties for having one's reputation ruined included limited access to capital and diminished political influence.

 Lending institutions did not punish debtors for participating in duels.
-A planter might risk a devaluation of his assets as a result of turning down a duel - with the loss of his honor - which would harm the lender as well.
+A planter might risk a devaluation of his assets as a result of turning down a duel – with the loss of his honor – which would harm the lender as well.
 In the case that a debtor accepted a duel challenge and lost, the lender could expect an honorable man to honor his debts posthumously by paying back the owed amount with interest as his estate was liquidated.